 Unfortunately, DIRTY DEEDS never finds its groove.
 The unmotivated camera movement continues throughout; rotisserie shots, canted angles and the most frequent use of the vertical wipe since ATTACK OF THE CLONES (2002).
 This assault of colour and motion emulates CASINO-era Scorsese, but is actually closer to the style of Guy Ritchie, in that it keeps the audience at arm’s length rather than allowing us to find our way in.

 The plot is based on real events, but doesn’t play out that way.
 The film has none of the feel for character found in Caesar’s MULLET (2001) or in his 1996 feature IDIOT BOX.
 All the gangsters and crooked cops are ciphers or stereotypes.
 The performances are mostly broad and emotionally unaffecting.

 Brown, so very good with a similar role in Aussie crime flick TWO HANDS (1999) never reaches the same heights here.
 Strangely, it’s the American import, John Goodman, who winds up being the heart of the movie.
 His good bad-guy really connects with the audience.
 Newcomers Worthington and Kestie Morassi are also very watchable.

-criminals prospering.
-Sure, it happens in real life, but DIRTY DEEDS is a romp with a body count, not a serious drama about the circumstances and consequences of choosing a criminal life.
+DIRTY DEEDS is a romp with a body count, not a serious drama about the circumstances and consequences of choosing a criminal life.
 If it’s violent, empty fun you’re after, then this film might fit the bill.